phantasy-project/phantasy/README.rst

 PHANTASY
 ========

-Physics High-level Applications and Toolkits for Accelerator SYstem.
+Physics High-level Applications and Toolkit for Accelerator SYstem.

 Main features of ``phantasy``: